 Vines weren’t replanted until 1956, and the industry has flourished since then.
 Today, the Tamar Valley is Tasmania’s largest and most productive wine-growing region, producing around 40% of Tasmania’s wines.

-The Tamar Valley is a cool climate wine region, with strong cold winds blowing in from the Indian Ocean and up from distant Antarctica.
-The climate is very similar to that of Burgundy in France, so sparkling wine from the Tamar Valley is very highly regarded.
+The Tamar Valley is a cool climate wine region, with strong cold winds blowing in from the Indian Ocean and distant Antarctica.
+The climate is very similar to that of Burgundy in France, so sparkling wine from the Tamar Valley is highly regarded.
 The other main local varieties grown here include Chardonnay, Riesling, Pinot Gris, Sauvignon Blanc, and Pinot Noir.

 The valley stretches for around 65 kilometres between Bass Strait on Tasmania’s northern coast, and the city of Launceston in the south.
 Other important towns in the area include George Town, Pipers River, and Lilydale.